|

 wilderness by the hand of a suitable man.

-the prophetic meaning of this holy day.
-It helps us understand the day
+identifying the prophetic meaning of this holy day.
+It helps us

-represents the time when the teachings of the future Elijah will have
+understand the day represents the time when the teachings of the

-been fully poured out and the dragon influence (the other goat) will
+of God) and subsequently the dragon influence (the other goat)

-have entered into the wilderness where it would eventually die.
+will be led into the wilderness where it will die.

 This is the time when the judgement of God will fall upon rebellious